-This Handbook provides up-to-date, critical discussions of established and emergent themes and issues related to the tourist experience from a primarily socio-cultural perspective.
-It opens with a detailed introduction which lays downs the framework used to examine the dynamic parameters of the tourist experience.
+This handbook provides up-to-date, critical discussions of established and emergent themes and issues related to the tourist experience from a primarily socio-cultural perspective.
+It opens with a detailed introduction which lays down the framework used to examine the dynamic parameters of the tourist experience.
 Organised into five thematic sections, chapters seek to build and enhance knowledge and understanding of the significance and meaning of diverse elements of the tourist experience.
-Section I conceptualises and understands the tourist experience through an exploration of conventional themes such as tourism as authentic and spiritual experience, as well as emerging themes such as tourism as an embodied experience.
-Section II investigates the new, developing tourist demands and motivations, and a growing interest in the travel career.
-Section III considers the significance, motives, practices and experiences of different types of tourists and their roles such as the tourist as photographer.
-Section IV discusses the relevance of ‘place’ to the tourist experience by exploring the relationship between tourism and place.
-The last section, Section V, scrutinises the role of the tourist in creating their experiences through themes such as ‘transformations in the tourist role’ from passive receiver of experiences to co-creator of experiences, and ‘external mediators in creating tourist experiences'.
+Section 1 conceptualises and understands the tourist experience through an exploration of conventional themes such as tourism as authentic and spiritual experience, as well as emerging themes such as tourism as an embodied experience.
+Section 2 investigates the new, developing tourist demands and motivations, and a growing interest in the travel career.
+Section 3 considers the significance, motives, practices and experiences of different types of tourists and their roles such as the tourist as photographer.
+Section 4 discusses the relevance of ‘place’ to the tourist experience by exploring the relationship between tourism and place.
+The last section, Section 5, scrutinises the role of the tourist in creating their experiences through themes such as ‘transformations in the tourist role’ from passive receiver of experiences to co-creator of experiences, and ‘external mediators in creating tourist experiences'.

 Table of Contents

 Section 1: Dimensions of the Contemporary Tourist Experience

 1. Tourism, the Tourist Experience and Postmodernity: Theory, Application and Research

 2. Experiencing Tourism: Experiencing Happiness?